-Better Work Action Plan
+Phase 1: Better Work

-The first phase of the Tourism Industry Transformation Plan (ITP) is focused on enabling Better Work for the tourism industry.
+The first phase of the Tourism Industry Transformation Plan (ITP) focused on enabling Better Work for the tourism industry.

 To make any transformational shifts in the tourism system, we must look at the foundation of the system – people.
 Investment in those who work in tourism is fundamental to the achievement of other transformational shifts.

 While COVID-19 has exacerbated challenges for the tourism workforce, the reality is that these challenges have been longstanding.
-The disruption of COVID-19 and broader changes in the labour market presents a unique opportunity for us to take stock and ask what we want for the tourism workforce of the future and what changes need to occur.
+The disruption of COVID-19 and broader changes in the labour market presented a unique opportunity for us to take stock and ask what we want for the tourism workforce of the future and what changes need to occur.

 "Change is happening now and tourism in Aotearoa New Zealand can choose to lead or be left behind.
 There are already some fantastic stories about businesses leading the way, and we are confident there will be many more."